 “Education is the most powerful weapon which you can use to change the world.”Nelson Mandela

 - Geology and Biodiversity of the Grand Tetons and YellowstoneIn partnership with Teton Science Schools (TSS), this trip allows students to explore science while providing educational opportunities in one of the most biologically diverse and geologically special areas in the United States and planet Earth.
 Small field groups of students are accompanied by trained TSS staff and MICDS teachers while they explore the park away from the tourist areas on unique and exciting hiking trails.
 Students will learn field research techniques, create a unique inquiry based research project, participate in guided hikes through the mountains, observe amazing wildlife, foster leadership skills, and create lasting memories and new friendships.
-All student participants will receive one trimester of high school elective science credit for participating, completing a detailed research project, and keeping daily journals and notes.This opportunity is open to all rising 9-12 graders, both at MICDS and other ISSL schools.
+All student participants will receive one trimester of high school elective science credit for participating, completing a detailed research project, and keeping daily journals and notes.This opportunity is open to all MICDS rising 9-12 graders.

 - Habitat for Humanity, Baytown, Texas